brandur/sorg/content/drafts/postgres-sortsupport.md

 (known as pass-by-value types), but not for others that are larger than 64 bits or arbitrarily large.
-In their case, Postgres will follow a references back to the heap when comparing values (and they're therefore appropriately called pass-by-reference types).
+In their case, Postgres will follow a references back to the heap when comparing values (they're appropriately called pass-by-reference types).
 Postgres is very fast, so that still happens quickly, but it's obviously slower than comparing values readily available in memory.

 !fig src="/assets/postgres-sortsupport/sort-tuples.svg" caption="An array of sort tuples."